 Day 4: Assortment of cereal and bagels

-Day 5: Bacon, egg, and cheese bagel sandwich
+Day 5: Bacon, egg, and cheese bagel breakfast sandwiches

 Day 6: Pancakes on the griddle

 Lunch can be the easiest, and also the hardest meal to plan.
 Unlike breakfast and dinner, lunch often has to be prepared hours before it happens.
 If you’ve planned a hike, horseback ride, or day on the lake, you’ll need to pack a lunch ahead of time to prevent any unhappy hunger-related meltdowns.
-One popular option is to have snacks ready to go and easy to grab for portable adventures, but if you'll be enjoying higher exertion activities, you're going to want a calorie-dense lunch to keep you going!
+One popular option is to have snacks like trail mix and snack bars ready to go and easy to grab for portable adventures, but if you'll be enjoying higher exertion activities like backpacking, you're going to want a calorie-dense lunch to keep you going!

 Day 1:Chicken Fajita Bowl